GianfriAur/LaravelHyperController/README.md

 > php artisan vendor:publish --provider="Gianfriaur\HyperController\HyperControllerServiceProvider"

 **3) Everything is ready, now you can start using HyperController [Create your first controller](./doc/create_your_first_controller.MD)**

-you are curious and want to go deeper, read the [full documentation](./doc/index.MD)

 ----